Charles Zagonyi: American Civil War

 On October 25, 1861, during the First Battle of Springfield, Zagonyi with 300 mounted men rashly charged into Springfield, Missouri, routing the Confederates.
 The charges proved costly in terms of casualties and the major lacked the forces to hold the city of the Union after dark.
 He withdrew, abandoning the city and his wounded to the secessionist forces.
 Zagonyi's charge would become famous, but his refusal to give credit to other attached forces alienated many fellow officers.
 Frémont's army would regain control of the town on October 27, and it would remain under Union control for the rest of the war.

 Zagonyi was sidelined after Frémont was removed from command.
 Frémont's bodyguard was mustered out of service in November 1861 despite being three year volunteers.

 Frémont was restored to command in the Shenandoah Valley as commander of the Mountain District encompassing West Virginia, eastern Kentucky, and East Tennessee.
 Fremont again utilized Zagonyi as his cavalry commander, promoting him to colonel.
 Stonewall Jackson and his Confederates outmaneuvered and outfought Frémont's much larger force during the Valley Campaign.
 Following this final Frémont debacle, General John Pope was assigned to command all of the U.S. troops in northern Virginia.
 Frémont resigned rather than serve under Pope, and Zagonyi withdrew from service.

+Zagonyi attended the McKinstry attended the 1864 Radical Democratic National Convention.